ARTICLE COURTESY – WWW.GULFNEWS.COM/UAE

-250 shipping containers of cereal grain worth over Dh15m stolen in audacious trading scam.
+250 shipping containers of cereal grain worth over Dh15m stolen in the audacious trading scam.

-- 250 shipping containers of cereal grain worth over Dh15 million stolen in audacious trading fraud
+- 250 shipping containers of cereal grain worth over Dh15 million were stolen in audacious trading fraud

 - Scam leaves scores of Indian exporters devastated and baffled at the same time

-- 23 TTs worth $4.13 million cancelled after cheques issued against them bounce
+- 23 TTs worth $4.13 million canceled after cheques issued against them bounce

-- Conman who projected himself as multi-millionaire business owner disappears without a trace
+- Conman who projected himself as a multi-millionaire business owner disappears without a trace

 Dubai: For the past few weeks, several rice exporters from India have been camping in Dubai, trying to get to the bottom of an audacious Dh15.38 million scam that has left them baffled and devastated at the same time.